kiwicampus/2D-Test-Track-Planner/planner/docs/running_dev_container.md

 If the error remains, run the bash file until the window is shown, it could take even 10 times.

 *Note (Audio is not reproducing):* if you are having troubles getting audio from the virtual environment, please create a issue with the error description.
-But also check the audio device is not busy, or try connecting adn disconnecting headsets in the audio port.
+But also check the audio device is not busy, or try connecting and disconnecting headsets in the audio port.

 *Note (Launching specific nodes):* if you want to launch just a single node or some of them or the whole stack, go to the file ``nodes_launch.yaml`` and change the key *launch* for 1 to launch and 0 to don't launch. this could be useful when you are testing some nodes or just a single node.